awei0116/HNU-LFS8/README.md

     Note: The central and peripheral views need to be extracted from the original data set and grayscale values processed on RGB labels

-2. We also provide the processed datasets we use here: [Google Drive Link]([https://pan.baidu.com/s/1zCmVnQ7jiZ2nH3sYjjpPDg?pwd=5p8i](https://pan.baidu.com/s/1OKVlohVwRfTX3c4kM9hgXg?pwd=ifcq))
+2. We also provide the processed datasets we use here: [processed](https://pan.baidu.com/s/1OKVlohVwRfTX3c4kM9hgXg?pwd=ifcq)

 3. If you are using your own datasets, please orgnize the dataset folder in the following structure:
     ```shell